 The six Key Themes that guide BPR's work are derived from the 2014 master planning process and provide the framework for the work ahead.
-In addition to these key themes, efforts to ensure the work considers equity and resilience are woven throughout the plan - reflecting that in all of the work ahead, BPR must consider who benefits and who is impacted, and also how the work contributes to or mitigates against addressing the climate emergency.
-This section describes each Key Theme with an overview and policy statements.
-A set of long-range goals and initiatives for achieving these goals are also listed, giving BPR a clear picture of the desired future condition of Boulder's parks and recreation system.
-These six key themes directly inform the development of strategic initiatives included in the Action Plan, starting on page XX.
+In addition to these Key Themes, efforts to ensure the work considers sustainability, equity and resilience are woven throughout the plan - reflecting that in all of the work ahead, BPR must consider who benefits and who is impacted, and also how the work contributes to or mitigates against addressing the climate emergency.

+This section describes each Key Theme with overview and policy statements.
+A set of long-range goals and initiatives for achieving these goals are also described, giving BPR a clear picture of the desired future condition of Boulder's parks and recreation system.